jsaugen/peace-inthedepths/poem.md

    ---------------------------------------------

-   *I find sweet peace in depths of autumn woods*,
+   :fallen_leaf:	*I find sweet peace in depths of autumn woods*,

    Where grow the *ragged* ferns and roughened moss;